chmllr/mineral.js/README.md

 # README

 Mineral.js is a yet another Lisp in the browser started as an exercise after reading "The Roots of Lisp" paper by Paul Graham.
+Mineral's syntax is heavily inspired by Clojure.

 ## Primitives